 I have tested thousands of patients’ inflammation levels, and I hate to say this, but the vegans and vegetarians ALWAYS have the highest rates of inflammation!

 [You can test your own inflammation levels with the same test kits we use in my office.
 BrainSpan’s At-Home Inflammation Test Kit is at the cutting edge of assessing your cognitive aging and inflammation.]

 Why?
 It’s simple.
 There are no vegetarian sources of omega-3 EPA!

 Not getting EPA will massively skew your omega-6 to omega-3 ratio, and will create a breeding ground of acid and inflammation in your body.

 Furthermore, there is only one vegan-friendly source of DHA, and that is purslane, a tasty weed found in salads.

-Now you may be saying, “But I eat a lot of flax, chia, and hemp seeds.”
+Now you may be saying, “But I eat a lot of flax and chia seeds.”

 That is good to eat these foods, but research shows it will not convert well to the usable form of omega-3s your body needs.
 They are ALA and must be converted by enzymes to DHA and EPA once consumed.
 The MOST the research shows is a 5% conversion, but the reality, based on the current research, is less than 1%.

 There are still many benefits to eating these foods, but purely as an omega-3 substitute, it doesn’t hold water, I am sorry to say.